catppuccin/home-assistant/README.md

 4. Navigate to `Catppuccin` theme.
 5. Press `Install`.
 6. Go to services and trigger the `frontend.reload_themes` service.
+7. Go to your profile settings to pick a theme.

 ### Manual
 1. Add the following code to your `configuration.yaml` file (reboot required).